How to make the most of Rome in 2 days?

 Friday afternoon and evening – Getting started on the right foot

 After the concert, take a taxi tour of Rome.
-Again, pre-book, you do not want to be stranded and have to walk a long way in high heels to get back to your hotel.
-There are some great chauffer driven taxis that include a driver who will tell you about the various sights as you pass them.
+Again, pre-book, you do not want to be stranded and have to walk a long way in high heels to get back to your hotel or a rooftop bar.
+There are some great chauffeur-driven taxis that include a driver who will tell you about the various sights as you pass them.

 Saturday – see the sights

 Today is all about seeing the sights.
 Quite a few of the main tourist destinations in Rome are closed on a Sunday.
 For example, the Vatican museums only open on the last Sunday of every month.
 So, if you are only there for a weekend you have to fit what you can into Saturday.
 Most of the museums stay open until 6 pm, but the last admission is 4 pm.